JerryI/wljs-docs/docs/frontend/Advanced/Packages.md

 ![](./../../Screenshot%202024-05-13%20at%2011.55.17.png)

 :::warning
 There is no third-party extensions so far.
-The guide is still development.
+The guide on how to write your own is still in development.
 :::